i3D-net/ONE-GameHosting-SDK/one/agent/readme.md

 1. Build the repository.
 2. Run run_fake_game_release.sh (or debug, as needed).
-3. The server will listen, and accept an incoming agent connection.
+3. The server will listen and accept an incoming agent connection.